-I am a small business owner and how long should I keep tax records for and what type of records should I keep?
+I am a small business owner, how long should I keep tax records for and what type of records should I keep?

 This is a common question that I get from many of my small business clients throughout the year and actually the answer that it depends!